| The Romancers:

 artists for the label.
 The Romancers began to develop

-vocal groups as part of their live show, including the aforementioned
+vocal groups as part of their live show, including the Heartbreakers and Sisters,

 John Ochoa), Yolanda Lea, Robert and Rey, and Sal and Margie.